If I Could Only Remember My Name: Modern reception

 The album went on to achieve cult status and praise from latter-day critics for its austere mood, eclectic improvisation and otherworldly harmony singing.
 In 2000, it was voted number 156 in the third edition of Colin Larkin's book All Time Top 1000 Albums.
 He stated "if you are not familiar with this miraculous record, please take the risk."
 A Head Heritage review of the 2006 reissue compares the album with Nick Drake and the acoustic material of Meddle-era Pink Floyd.
 It has been labeled a progenitor of the freak folk genre.

 In 2010, Crosby's album was listed second, behind the Beatles' Revolver, on the "Top 10 Pop Albums of All Time" published in the Vatican City newspaper L'Osservatore Romano.

-On 18 November 2013, Crosby appeared on an edition of the BBC Radio 4 program Mastertapes, which was dedicated to the making of the album.
-The following day, he took part in the program's "B-side" edition, answering audience questions and performing songs from the album.
+On 18 November 2013, Crosby appeared on an edition of the BBC Radio 4 programme Mastertapes, which was dedicated to the making of the album.
+The following day, he took part in the programme’s "B-side" edition, answering audience questions and performing songs from the album.
 In 2016, Japanese musician Cornelius included If I Could Only Remember My Name in his list of "10 Albums Everyone Needs to Hear".

 In 2019, the album's title was partly adopted for the Cameron Crowe documentary on Crosby, David Crosby: Remember My Name.